vert-x3/vertx-web-site/src/site/blog/posts/2017-08-21-how-you-can-use-vertx-mqtt-client.md

 ---
 title: How I can use Vert.x MQTT cleint?
 template: post.html
-date: 2017-07-24
+date: 2017-08-21
 author: sammers21
 draft: true
 ---

-The thing I would like to tell you about in this article is set upping Vert.x MQTT client.
+The thing I would like to tell you about in this article is setting up Vert.x MQTT client.
 Actually, I have a [real example](https://github.com/Sammers21/vertx-mqtt-client-example) so you can try it quickly.

 If you are using Maven or Gradle, add the following dependency to the dependencies section of your project descriptor to access the Vert.x MQTT client: